Troy, North Carolina: Geography

-Troy, along with most of Montgomery County, lies within the Uwharrie National Forest.
+Troy, along with most of Montgomery County, lies within the proclamation boundary of the Uwharrie National Forest.
+The town lies at the eastern edge of the Uwharrie Mountains, a hilly region with summits generally in the 800 to 900 ft range.

 Demographics

 2020 census

 As of the 2020 United States census, there were 2,850 people, 1,099 households, and 547 families residing in the town.